semver/semver.org/index.md

 Tagging Specification (SemVerTag)
 ---------------------------------

-This sub-specification is optional and SHOULD be used if you use a version control system (Git, Mercurial, SVN, etc) to store your code.
+This sub-specification is OPTIONAL and SHOULD be used if you use a version control system (Git, Mercurial, SVN, etc) to store your code.
 Using this system allows automated tools to inspect your package and determine SemVer compliance and released versions.

 1. When tagging releases in a version control system, the tag for a version MUST be "vX.Y.Z" e.g. "v3.1.0".